What better way to spend a day in South Wales than taking part in activities as a whole family...

 Contact: 01736 763194; www.nationaltrust.org.uk/godolphin

 Nestled in the grounds of a grand Victorian country house, Lanhydrock Garden dates back to 1857.
-There’s 30 acres of garden and woodland to explore, with colourful year-round displays and a stunning formal parterre.
+There are 30 acres of garden and woodland to explore, with colourful year-round displays and a stunning formal parterre.
 Stop off at the delightful café for a cream tea, browse the gift shop for souvenirs and purchase a few of your own plants from the plant centre.
 The rest of the estate is also well worth exploring too, opening out on to a network of walking and cycling routes that travels through the stunning Cornish countryside.

 Prices: For the whole property, adults from £11.70 and children from £5.85.
 Discounted tickets available for families and groups.
 For the garden only, adults from £7.20 and children from £3.60.
 Free for members.
 10% discount at the shop and restaurant for those arriving by public transport or bicycle.